Android 3DS SDK

 • When the soft key is visible, for instance when the user types an OTP code, the challenge layout resizes to fit the remaining space.
 This results with the user ability to scroll and interact with views that are not visible when the soft key is visible.

-• UI customisation improvements: the UI now uses ScaleDrawable to scale the customized view.
-For more information see the UiCustomization section.
+• UI customization improvements: the UI now uses ScaleDrawable to scale the customized view.
+For more information see the Challenge UI customization section.

 Feedback